 Aggressive Inline Skate buyers guide

-Aggressive skates are skates that can accomodate grind tricks.
+Aggressive skates are skates that can accommodate grind tricks.
 This means you will want to slide over railings with them.

 In this article it is assumed that you want to have a pair of skates to do some tricks with. and especially grinds!
 You might like recreational inline skating , used to love skating as a child, or just want to get in to a new extreme sport and am looking for some expert advice on what model to choose.
 Below is a summary of important aspects in to buying skates.
 If you have more questions you can always reach out to us on whatsapp